One Day Visit in Mostar

 Abandoned apartment building in Mostar with bullet hole marks from the civil war.

-Both of us had noticed signs for a photography exhibit at the Old Bridge so we headed back through the bazaar, where I did some night photography.
+We noticed signs for a photography exhibit at the Old Bridge, so we headed back through the bazaar, where I did some night photography.

-The photography exhibit was closed but Di found a tea room above the bridge with a tiny room where a few locals were gathered.
-Di struck up a conversation with a local gentleman who had lived in Italy for some years.
+The photography exhibit was closed, but Di found a tiny tea room above the bridge where a few locals were gathered.
+Di spoke with a local gentleman who had lived in Italy for years.

-The man offered his take on what had happened during the Bosnian war in Mostar.
-He told tales from The Old Bridge, and what he thought is going on in the world.
-In his opinion, leaders create chaos to control and make money off the masses.
+The man offered his take on what had happened during the Bosnian War in Mostar.
+He told tales from The Old Bridge and what he thought was going on in the world.
+He believes leaders create chaos to control and make money off the masses.

 The Old Bridge and if you look carefully you will see the tiny tea/coffee house on the immediate left of the bridge.

-Back in our room at Villa Anri, it was time to plan out how we would spend the next few days.
-Reluctantly, we admit we were having a bit of “old city” fatigue.
+Back in our room at Villa Anri, it was time to plan how we would spend the next few days.
+Reluctantly, we admitted we were experiencing a bit of “old city” fatigue.

-We thought about trips further afield, hot springs, and national parks.
-Dubrovnik was contemplated but we heard it can be tourism on steroids busy and decided against it even though we would drive right by.
+We considered trips further afield, hot springs, and national parks.
+Dubrovnik was contemplated, but we heard it can be busy with tourism on steroids, so we decided against it, even though we would drive right by.

-In the end, we opted for a scenic drive that would take us to Herceg Novi in Montenegro close to the airport in Tivat where we had to return our rental car.
+In the end, we opted for a scenic drive to Herceg Novi in Montenegro, close to the airport in Tivat, where we had to return our rental car.
 We also booked a hotel for our stay in Budapest.

 Ruins of former homes near the Neretva River in Mostar